 Graduation Flashback: Then and Now

-As I watched the students march in procession, I thought back to my undergrad college graduation from the University of Illinois in Urbana.
+As I watched the college students march proudly in procession into the stadium, I nostalgically remembered the excitement of that day in my life years ago at my undergrad college graduation from the University of Illinois in Urbana.

-Scanning their faces, I could see the pride and the relief that they made it to the prize.
-I watched them accept their diplomas while their families and friends shouted and applauded as their names were called.
+Scanning their faces, I could see the pride and the relief that they had made it to the prize.
+I watched them accept their diplomas while their families and friends whistled and applauded as their names were called.

 As I reminisced, I remembered that sunny day when I stood beaming in my cap and gown, clutching that hard earned diploma in front of the University's Assembly Hall.
 I was on top of the world.

-I remembered the look on my face in the photo my parents took.
+I remembered the look on my face preserved in the photo my parents kept on display for years.
 I was glowing, filled with hopes, dreams and goals for a bright future.

 A college degree was my ticket to a new life, better than my parents had, to live the American dream...the first college grad in our family, let alone the only female.